Angie (Angela Bofill album)

 Angie is the debut album by American R&B singer Angela Bofill.
 It was produced by the GRP Records label heads Dave Grusin and Larry Rosen.
 It was released in 1978 on the GRP label; a digitally remastered version was released on Buddah Records in 2001.

 Reception

 The album was heralded as a mild success, popularizing on some of the themes of the times.
-The song "This Time I'll Be Sweeter" charted fairly well on the U.S R&B front.
+The song "This Time I'll Be Sweeter" charted fairly well on the U.S. R&B front.
 Being the first of her kind to do so, Bofill's sophisticated vocals would prove to have an effect on the jazz, Latin and urban contemporary music audiences of the time.

 Track listing

-All tracks composed by Angela Bofill; except where noted.